statsfm/support-docs/docs/statsfm-plus/faq.md

 ---
 title: Plus FAQ
 tags: [faq, plus]
-description: Frequently asked questions about Spotistats Plus
+description: Frequently asked questions about Stats.fm Plus
 ---

-# Spotistats Plus FAQ
+# Stats.fm Plus FAQ

-## Is Spotistats Plus the same as Spotify Premium?
+## Is Stats.fm Plus the same as Spotify Premium?

-No, **Spotistats Plus** will unlock only certain functions within the **Spotistats app** and is not linked to **Spotify Premium** or your Spotify account.
+No, **Stats.fm Plus** will unlock only certain functions within the **Stats.fm app** and is not linked to **Spotify Premium** or your Spotify account.

-## Is Spotistats Plus a subscription?
+## Is Stats.fm Plus a subscription?

-Nope, Spotistats Plus is a one time purchase.
+Nope, Stats.fm Plus is a one time purchase.

-## I bought Spotistats Plus and want to use more advanced features, what do I need to do?
+## I bought Stats.fm Plus and want to use more advanced features, what do I need to do?

 Follow this [guide](../import/streaming-history) to import your streaming history.